Manahoac: 18th century

 In 1714, Lt.
 Governor of Virginia Alexander Spotswood recorded that the Stegaraki subtribe of the Manahoac was present at Fort Christanna in Brunswick County.
 The fort was created by Spotswood and sponsored by the College of William and Mary to convert natives to Christianity and teach them the English language.
-The other known Siouan-speaking tribes of Virginia were all represented by members at Fort Christanna.

 The anthropologist John Swanton believed that a group at Fort Christanna, called the Mepontsky, were perhaps the Ontponea subtribe of the Manahoac.
 The last mention of the Ontponea in historical records was in 1723.
 Scholars believe they joined with the Tutelo and Saponi and became absorbed into their tribes.
 In 1753, these two tribes were formally adopted in New York by their former enemies, the Iroquois, specifically the Cayuga nation.
 In 1870, there was a report of Nikonha (Tutelo, c.
 1765–1871), a "merry old man named Mosquito" living in Canada, who claimed to be "the last of the Manahoac" and the legal owner of much of northern Virginia.
 He still remembered how to speak the Tutelo language.

 Culture

-Like the other Siouan-speaking tribes of Virginia's Piedmont region (i.e., the Monacan, Tutelo, and Saponi), the Manahoac people lived in various independent villages.
+The Manahoac people lived in various independent villages.
 These tribes traded, intermarried, and shared cultural celebrations.
 Manahoac villages were usually along the upper Rappahannock River where the soil was most fertile.
 They practiced a mixture of hunting and gathering as well as farming.

 Along the upper James River, where the closely related Monacan tribe was located, archeologists have found remnants of corn and squash in cooking pits.
 Also found along the James are the outlines of three oval houses at a site outside the town of Wingina in Nelson County, Virginia.
 Given the close relations of the Monacan and the Manahoac, scholars believe these aspects of their cultures were similar or identical.
 Many stone tools have been unearthed in areas which the Manahoac inhabited.
 They are usually made of the milky quartz common in the region.
 Their pottery was tempered with quartz and sand; it often featured fabric, net, or cord motifs as decoration.

 Archaeological evidence shows that an earthen mound burial culture existed in the Piedmont from AD 950 to the time of European contact.
 It spanned the so-called Late Woodland Period.
-These burial mounds, some of them reaching heights of at least 6 m, are believed to have been made by the ancestors of the Manahoac and other eastern Siouan-speaking groups.
+These burial mounds, some of them reaching heights of at least 6 m, are believed to have been made by the ancestors of the Manahoac.
 They are unique in that they contained hundreds to thousands of corpses.
 They are sometimes called "accretional mounds".
 The people added more soil to them as additional individuals were buried within.
 Most of the burial mounds have been either completely destroyed by plowing or significantly reduced in size by erosion and flooding.
+See also Mounds in Virginia.